Medical Records Scanning

 Paper presents a wide range of challenges and risks for healthcare organizations.
 Although these issues were unavoidable before the digital era, most are now easier or absent with electronic records management.

-If your organization chooses to continue relying on paper medical records, consider these risks.
+Consider these risks if your organization chooses to continue relying on paper medical records.

 The cost and culture of paper